liquisfi/liquis-prelaunch-contracts/README.md

 ## Deployments

-See docs for the list of mainnet contract addresses.
+See docs for the list of mainnet contract addresses